Lithuanian language

 Lithuanian (lietuvių kalba, /lt/) is an East Baltic language belonging to the Baltic branch of the Indo-European language family.
 It is the language of Lithuanians and the official language of Lithuania as well as one of the official languages of the European Union.
 There are approximately 2.8 million native Lithuanian speakers in Lithuania and about 1.5 million speakers elsewhere.
 Around half a million inhabitants of Lithuania of non-Lithuanian background speak Lithuanian daily as a second language.

 Lithuanian is closely related to neighbouring Latvian, though the two languages are not mutually intelligible.
 It is written in a Latin script.
-Some linguists consider it to be the most conservative of the extant Indo-European languages, retaining features of the Proto-Indo-European language that have otherwise been lost to more recent linguistic developments in the remainder of its descendant languages.
+Some linguists, in some aspects, consider it to be the most conservative of the existing Indo-European languages, retaining features of the Proto-Indo-European language that have otherwise been lost to more recent linguistic developments in the remainder of its descendant languages.

 History

+Pre-statehood period of Lithuania

 Anyone wishing to hear how Indo-Europeans spoke should come and listen to a Lithuanian peasant.